Learning Italian and keeping language skills alive is like nurturing a growing plant.

 Travel & Study with Melissa in Italy — Small Group Language Immersion

-Looking for a language partner to practice your conversational skills?
-Melissa is available to chat with you in Italian to keep your language alive and well.
-1/2 hour chat sessions are available for all levels of Italian language learners and can be scheduled via an easy sign-up calendar system.
-Payment is accepted via Paypal.
+Looking for a language partner or coach to practice your Italian skills?
+Melissa is available to chat with you in Italian or Coach you on Italian Grammar.
+1/2 hour chat sessions are available for all levels of Italian language learners and can be scheduled and paid for on Melissa’s Calendar.
+Price: $25 / 30 minutes

 Personalized Italian Language Homestay Vacations